adapt-it/keyit/README.md

 ### How do I get set up for Android? ###

-* Get Android Studio Arctic Fox
+* Get Android Studio Arctic Fox or later
 * Use Android Studio's Git menu to clone the repo from Github, and open the file build.gradle
 * The SQLite database that is included in recent Android systems is used.
 The kitand sources use Android's SQLiteOpenHelper and its API to deal with the SQLite database.